rust-lang/book/src/ch08-03-hash-maps.md

-## HashMaps
+## Hash Maps

-The last of our fundamental collections is the *HashMap*.
-A `HashMap<K, V>` stores a mapping of keys of type `K` to values of type `V`.
+The last of our fundamental collections is the *hash map*.
+The type `HashMap<K, V>` stores a mapping of keys of type `K` to values of type `V`.
 It does this via a *hashing function*, which determines how it places these keys and values into memory.
 Many different programming languges support this kind of data structure, but often with a different name: hash, map, object, hash table, or associative array, just to name a few.

-We'll go over the basic API in this chapter, but there are many more goodies hiding in the functions defined on HashMap by the standard library.
+We'll go over the basic API in this chapter, but there are many more goodies hiding in the functions defined on `HashMap` by the standard library.
 As always, check the standard library documentation for more information.

-### Creating a HashMap
+### Creating a New Hash Map

-We can create an empty HashMap with `new`, and add elements with `insert`:
+We can create an empty `HashMap` with `new`, and add elements with `insert`:

 ```rust
 use std::collections::HashMap;